-If MHRA does not object within 28 days of their acknowledgement letter you can import the product.
+You can import the product if MHRA does not object within 28 days of their acknowledgement letter.

 Importers are responsible for ensuring that the products imported comply with the Transmissible Spongiform Encephalopathies (TSE) Regulations.

-Importers should refer to the guidance on the TSE requirements when importing an unlicensed medicine.
+Importers should look at the guidance on the TSE requirements when importing an unlicensed medicine.

-In cases of clinical emergency (usually the treatment of life-threatening illness or where significant injury is likely) MHRA is able to process an import notification within one working day.
+In cases of a clinical emergency (usually for life-threatening illnesses or where imminent serious injury is likely) MHRA is able to waive the need for the 28-day notice period and usually process the notification within one working day.

-Commercial or other non-clinical reasons aren’t acceptable reasons for urgency.
+Commercial or other non-clinical reasons are not acceptable reasons for urgency.

-For exceptionally urgent cases out of office hours, you should contact the MHRA duty officer on 07795 641532.
+For exceptionally urgent cases that are out of office hours, contact the MHRA duty officer on 07795 641532.